Henry Hart (Royal Navy officer): Post-captain

 While now a post-captain Hart did not receive immediate employment, possibly due to his ill health; again he relied on the favour of one of his old commanders, this time of the newly promoted Rear-Admiral Sir John Gore.
 Gore had been given a flagship, the ship of the line HMS Revenge, in the Mediterranean Fleet and chose Hart as his flag captain.
 In order to facilitate this transfer Hart was given acting-command, on 10 December 1813, of the post ship HMS Cyrus which was fitting out at Plymouth Dockyard to also join the Mediterranean Fleet.
-He joined the fleet in early 1814 and subsequently took command of Revenge on the Cadiz blockade and in the Adriatic Sea.
+He joined the fleet in early 1814 and subsequently took command of Revenge on the Cádiz blockade and in the Adriatic Sea.
 As such he took part in the blockade of Venice from 22 March which ended when Italy was surrendered by France, at which point the squadron Hart was a part of sailed for Corfu to oversee the handover of that island from the French to Britain on 8 June.
 This process was completed on 28 June and two days later the squadron went to Minorca from where Hart and Revenge sailed for Spithead on 16 August, Gore having resigned his command upon the end of hostilities.
 Hart paid off Revenge at Chatham Dockyard in the same month and again found himself unemployed.
 (Note: It is likely that this unemployment was not planned by the Admiralty for Hart had not been expected to bring Revenge home; Gore had been sent an order to continue in command of his squadron in Revenge despite the new peace with France, but returned to England before he received it.)

 After four years on land he was given command of the frigate HMS Sapphire on 27 August 1818.
 Soon after his assumption of command Hart took Sapphire to the Leeward Islands Station.
 Hart and Sapphire sailed for Latin America to watch over British interests in Porto Bello to secure them against the Spanish American wars of independence igniting in the continent.
 Here he observed Gregor MacGregor's attack and capture of the port in April 1819.
 While stationed in the Leeward Islands Hart accomplished a number of minor feats, including successfully crossing the Isthmus of Panama in only two days and acting as judge in a landmark case in Jamaica which saw two slave traders prosecuted for violating the Slave Trade Act 1807.
 Soon after these events Hart was sent in Sapphire on a diplomatic mission to Cartagena where he assisted the Governor-General of South America who had escaped there from Mexico due to the Mexican War of Independence.
 This was his last major service in the Americas before his health began to severely decline; this forced him to relinquish his command and return home to England, which he did by travelling as a passenger on the frigate HMS Tartar, arriving on 28 August 1820.
 He would spend the next ten years ashore unemployed.